kota113/klms-rn/services/api/README.md

 ## Authentication

-The API client uses an access token stored in the environment variable `EXPO_PUBLIC_KLMS_ACCESS_TOKEN`.
-Make sure this environment variable is set before using the API client.
+The API client uses a manually-generated access token for authentication.
+The token is stored in the `AsyncStorage` and is automatically refreshed when it expires.

 ## Usage